Image via iStock.com/takashikiji

 Another way to measure hydration is to check your cat’s gums.
 They should be a soft pink color, and wet and slippery (like a human’s gums).
 “If your cat’s gums are red or pale, and they feel tacky or sticky on your finger, then your cat is dehydrated,” Dr. Osborne says, adding that at-home cat cold remedies should be used only as supportive measures.

 “[If you believe your cat is dehydrated] you should see your vet to prevent secondary issues such as bacterial pneumonia.
 It’s also important to make sure your cat is urinating and defecating.
 Diarrhea leads to further dehydration,” she says.

 Why Cats Get Colds

-Cats can get both viral and bacterial sicknesses, with the feline herpesvirus (which can cause eye ulcers) and the feline calicivirus (which can cause oral ulcers) being responsible for 95 percent of cat colds, Osborne says. “[Cat colds] can also be caused by a combination of viruses and whatever other bacteria happens to come around your cat.”
+Cats can get both viral and bacterial sicknesses, with the feline herpesvirus (which can cause eye ulcers) and the feline calicivirus (which can cause oral ulcers) being responsible for 95 percent of cat colds, Dr. Osborne says. “[Cat colds] can also be caused by a combination of viruses and whatever other bacteria happens to come around your cat.”

 Cats are also sensitive to change, so if your kitty is feeling stressed out over something like recuperating from being spayed or neutered, being boarded or a change of residence, her immune system may be weakened, which can trigger a cold.

-Barrack says that although cats can’t spread the virus to people, they can spread it to other cats.
+Dr. Barrack says that although cats can’t spread the virus to people, they can spread it to other cats.